 7. QUEENSLAND, AUSTRALIA

 All of Queensland’s hundreds of beaches are not only world-class, they each offer a distinctive experience.
-Whitehaven Beach, located on the largest of the Whitsunday Islands, has repeatedly been voted amongst the most beautiful beaches of the globe: stretching over 3,7 miles (6km) and boasting brilliant silica sand, among the purest in the world, you’ll soon realise why.
-Another favourite is Seventy-five Mile Beach, which is Australia’s premier four-wheel driving location and runs along Fraser Island’s east coast: the fabulous beach boasts miles upon miles of pristine sand and sea, as well as a vast array of wildlife.
+Whitehaven Beach, located on the largest of the Whitsunday Islands, has repeatedly been voted amongst the most beautiful beaches of the globe: stretching over 3,7 miles (6km) and boasting brilliant silica sand, among the purest in the world, you’ll soon realize why.
+Another favorite is Seventy-five Mile Beach, which is Australia’s premier four-wheel driving location and runs along Fraser Island’s east coast: the fabulous beach boasts miles upon miles of pristine sand and sea, as well as a vast array of wildlife.

 - Best time to visit: April through October (winter time down Under) is the best time to visit with abundant sunshine and less rain.
 It is also peak visibility time for divers.
 The Australian summer months from November to April are hot and sticky across Queensland.
 In the North of the state, heavy rains, high temperatures, extreme humidity, and cyclones, the summer deserves its alternative name of the “Green” season.